A Methodological Analysis of Empirical Studies in Quantum Software Testing: Bibliometric Analysis

 \subsection{Temporal Trend}

 Figure~\ref{fig: bib_year} visualizes the research trend over the years.
 The earliest study can be traced to the preprint version~\cite{\PaperOneHundredAndThree} available in 2018.
 Despite the decline observed in 2023, in general, empirical studies on QST have steadily gained increasing attention since 2018.
 Apart from the importance of ensuring software reliability and quality inherent in SE, the yearly uptrend of primary studies can also be attributed to the breakthrough of quantum computing hardware, the advancement of quantum software ecosystems, and the increase in engaged researchers from diverse communities.
+At the same time, the relatively recent emergence of this trend suggests that empirical research in QST is still in an early stage of development.
+As a result, there is a need for a systematic investigation to better understand existing research practices and identify potential gaps, which motivates us to present this study.